This is The Rock

-The Rock Ethics Institute Fellow will be asked to participate in the Rock Ethics Institute Fellow Seminar that meets every other week.
+The Rock Ethics Institute Fellows will be asked to contribute to the Rock Blog and/or participate in a podcast on their sponsored research.
 They will also be informed of all Rock Ethics Institute events, and will be invited to participate in any events that are of interest to them or which would benefit their research.
 Our Fellows will profit from a stimulating research environment and gain recognition for their affiliation with the Rock Ethics Institute.

 View the call for applications.

 For complete College of the Liberal Arts’ requirements, please visit the College's Humanities Initiative Dissertation Support page.